Iman1997/socialdatawebsite/index.md

 </iframe>
 </p>

-Plotting the feature importance, we can draw the conclusion that the month of the year is the most important factor affecting the suitability of purchasing energy, followed by the day of the week.
-This reminds us that it is important to plan energy purchases on an annual basis.
+From plotting the feature importance as seen below, we can draw the conclusion that the month of the year is the most important factor affecting the suitability of purchasing energy, followed by the day of the week.
+This reminds us that it is important to plan power purchases on an annual basis.

 <p align="center">
 <iframe src="\socialdatawebsite\importance.html"